-The following theorem is a generalization of Theorem \ref{thm_main} in which a scalar-flat background metric $\ol g$ takes on the role of the flat metric $\delta$. \begin{thm} Suppose $M = \R^n \sm \Omega$ for a smooth, mean-convex, bounded open set $\Omega$, of which every connected component is star-shaped.
-Let $\ol g$ be any asymptotically flat metric on $M$ with the following properties: \begin{enumerate} \item $\ol g$ has zero scalar curvature \item $\ol g$ and $\delta$ agree on $\partial M$ \item $\ol g$ and $\delta$ induce the same mean curvature on $\partial M$. \end{enumerate} Let $g = u^{\frac{4}{n-2}} \ol g$, where $u$ is a smooth, positive function tending to one at infinity.
+The following theorem is a generalization of Theorem \ref{thm_main} in which a scalar-flat background metric $\ol g$ replaces the flat metric, $\delta$. \begin{thm} Suppose $M = \R^n \sm \Omega$ for a smooth, mean-convex, bounded open set $\Omega$, of which every connected component is star-shaped.
+Let $\ol g$ be any asymptotically flat metric on $M$ with the following properties: \begin{enumerate} \item[(i)] $\ol g$ has zero scalar curvature, \item[(ii)] $\ol g$ and $\delta$ agree on $\partial M$, and \item[(iii)] $\ol g$ and $\delta$ induce the same mean curvature on $\partial M$. \end{enumerate} Let $g = u^{\frac{4}{n-2}} \ol g$, where $u$ is a smooth, positive function tending to one at infinity.
 Assume that $g$ is asymptotically flat, has nonnegative scalar curvature, and $\partial M = \partial \Omega$ has zero mean curvature in $(M,g)$.
 Then:

-where, as before, $A_1, \ldots A_k$ are the Euclidean areas of the components of $\partial \Omega$. \end{thm} In other words, we merely assume that $g$ is conformal to a scalar-flat metric that agrees with the Euclidean metric on $\Sigma$ in a suitable sense.
+where, as before, $A_1, \ldots A_k$ are the Euclidean areas of the components of $\partial \Omega$. \end{thm} In other words, we merely assume that $g$ is conformal to a scalar-flat metric agreeing with the Euclidean metric on $\partial M$ in a suitable first-order sense.

 \begin{proof} The proof is nearly identical to that of Theorem \ref{thm_main}, with one additional step.
-First, note the conformal transformation laws for the scalar curvature and mean curvature are the same as in the proof of Theorem \ref{thm_main}, with $\delta$ replaced by $\ol g$.
-(Here we are using the fact that $\ol g$ is scalar-flat.)
-The only other issue in the extending the proof to this more general case is the following: the integral of $\partial_{\ol \nu}(u)$ over a coordinate sphere at infinity measures the difference of the ADM masses of $g$ and $\ol g$:
+First, note the conformal transformation laws for the scalar curvature and mean curvature are the same as in the proof of Theorem \ref{thm_main}, with $\delta$ replaced by $\ol g$, and $u$ is consequently $\ol g$-superharmonic.
+(Here we are using (i)--(iii).)
+The only other issue in extending the proof to this more general case is the following: the integral of $\partial_{\ol \nu}(u)$ over a coordinate sphere at infinity measures the difference of the ADM masses of $g$ and $\ol g$:

 where $\ol \nu$ and $\ol {dA}$ are the unit normal and area form with respect to $\ol g$.
-(Previously, in the case of Theorem \ref{thm_main}, $m_{ADM}(M,\ol g) = m_{ADM}(M,\delta)=0$.)
+(Previously, in the case of Theorem \ref{thm_main}, $m_{ADM}(\ol g) = m_{ADM}(\delta)=0$.)